inesp/inesp.github.io/_posts/2026-02-18-impact-of-a-deploy.md

 ![major-vs-minor-outliers](/assets/impacts/major-vs-minor-outliers.svg)

+There is one thing that is very well hidden in every picture of a timeseries: the pictures can't show how many data points overlap each other.
+An incident might look like it holds about the same number of data points as the normal data around it, but once you zoom in, that "big" incident cluster turns out to be less than 50 points sitting next to 400 points of normal data. **Even when outliers look many, they can't ever be that many.** Because if they represented a good chunk of the data... then they wouldn't be the weird data, they wouldn't be outliers... they would be THE NORM.

 These two are so different that they need different approaches to find them.

 KDE is great for finding major outliers, while unable to actually see the minor outliers.
 DBSCAN is great at finding minor outliers, because it is specialized in finding data points that have few/distant neighbors.